Techtonica/curriculum/command-line/command-line-interface.md

 ### Objective

 **Students will be able to**
-- Create a directory
+- Create a directory and files
 - Navigate to a directory
-- Add a file to this directory
 - Change the name of the file
 - Copy a file to a directory